 At this point in time, more than 50 joint surgery patients have filed lawsuits against 3M, the manufacturer of Bair Hugger warming blankets, after they suffered joint infections following surgery.
 The lawsuits claim that 3M knowingly continued to sell the device even after discovering that the blankets significantly increased the chances of a serious infection.

 Don’t stay silent if a negligent medical device manufacturer caused you or a loved one harm.
 To get your case reviewed, and get your legal questions answered, we invite you to schedule a free, private meeting with one of our attorneys.
-Call us today at (617) 391-9001.
+Call Sweeney Merrigan Law today at (617)-391-9001 or contact us online.